Robust Sparse Signal Recovery with Outliers: A Hard Thresholding Pursuit Approach Based on LAD: Solving Algorithms

 \parindent

 The FHTP$_1$ algorithm relies on prior knowledge of sparsity $s$, which limits its practical application.
-To address this, we propose the GFHTP$_1$ algorithm, which constructs a sequence of $(k+1)$-sparse vectors $(\mathbf{x}^{k+1})$ with an index set that grows with each iteration:
+To address this, we propose a graded algorithm, which constructs a sequence of $(k+1)$-sparse vectors $(\mathbf{x}^{k+1})$ with an index set that grows with each iteration: